citp/privacy-policy-historical/o/oo/oom/oompa.com.md

 **SECURITY OF PERSONAL INFORMATION COLLECTED**

     We have taken precautions, including the deployment of technological resources and the use of firewalls, systems and procedures, to protect the security of your personal information.
 When you enter credit card information on our Website, we may store it so that you do not have to re-enter it every time you order, but we encrypt it when storing.
 While no security system is absolutely foolproof, we are constantly reviewing, refining and upgrading our security technology to protect your privacy.
 When you open an account with Oompa.com, you are issued a password by which to access and secure your account and account information.
 Although we have taken these precautions, you are responsible for maintaining the secrecy of your password, which should not be disclosed by you.
-Be sure to sign off when finished using a shared computer.
+Be sure to log out of your account when finished using a shared computer.

 **LINKS**